 It’s the final tying together of this section.
 The cloud of witnesses is the prior faithful Jews.
 The soon-to-be Tribulation Jews are to look back at the just-listed prior faithful Jews and with that encouragement, ‘throw off everything that hinders and the sin that so easily entangles,’ etc, so they don’t lose heart and give up!

 (Do you need more assurance that those in the Tribulation must endure/maintain?
 Read James.
 It’ll floor you if read as written: to the Tribulation Jews!
-I personally believe 1 Peter through Jude are also for that time period.)
+Same thing for every post-Philemon book.)

 So for the Jews, it goes from the Last Supper in Matthew, Mark and Luke discussing the New Covenant straight to the book of Hebrews, clarifying for THEM why Jesus qualifies as the guarantor of the NC – of their New Covenant.